alexwoolford/backtesting-the-dow/README.md

     http://localhost:8080/scenario?ticker=schx&cash=20000&shares=100&transactionCost=0.05&transactionSize=1&fallTrigger=0.15&climbTrigger=0.15

 The (mandatory) input parameters are:

-    Initial conditions:
 + cash: the initial amount of cash
 + shares: the initial quantity of shares
 + ticker: the stock symbol

-    Scenario parameters:
 + transactionCost: this can vary widely according the the terms of your brokerage.
 + transactionSize: the quantity of shares transacted on any given buy or sell.
 + fallTrigger: the dollar amount the stock has to fall, from the previous transaction, to trigger a buy.
 + climbTrigger: the dollar amount the stock has to climb, from the previous transaction, to trigger a sell.

 The backtest runs the scenario, e.g. :